pviscone/SampleFactory/README.md

 If you do not want to do this, keep in mind that you should always give `--das_premix` when executing `runFactory.py`, otherwise it will be empty with MinBias.
 But as said above, this will take longer time for the jobs to finish so it's better to collect the list earlier and avoid using `--das_premix`.

-# Logs
+# Credits
-- 2025/02/20
-  - Add pileup collector instruction
-  - Remove the pileup txt files (too large to store)
-  - Allow batch choices properly for cmsconnect and lxplus

-- 2024/12/10
-  - Better collection of premix library (getPileup.py is much slower but much less failure rates during the job runs)
-  - Automatic reprocessing of premix library failures

-- 2024/10/08
-  - Deploying v1.0
-  - NanoAOD fixed : Forcing flat nano instead of edm nano

-- 2024/10/01
-  - Deploying v1.0.beta
-  - Rebased the branch to make it clean
-  - Added CI/CD test

-- 2024/09/25
-  - Added the chain collector to mine the cmsDriver commands from McM validation script
-  - Added all 2022 and 2023 campaigns available as of today
-  - Added a readme on chain collector

-- 2024/09/15
-  - Added Run3Summer22wmLHEGS chain.
-  - Rebuilt the workflow so that it can run the whole step in one go (before it was tedious/annoying as every single step was treated separately).
-  - Deprecated CRAB submission (not sure if I want to revive this) and totally moved to condor.

-- Original work started during EXO MC&I convenership for CMS EXO community [link](https://gitlab.cern.ch/cms-exo-mci/EXO-MCsampleProductions/-/tree/master).
+Original work from Sihyun Jeon, initially started during EXO MC&I convenership for CMS EXO community [link](https://gitlab.cern.ch/cms-exo-mci/EXO-MCsampleProductions/-/tree/master).
 Also from helpful discussions with Michael Krohn, David Yu, and Sitian Qian.